udayakumar21/Movie_Search_App/README.md

+# Movie Info Application

+## Description
-1.Movie Information Retrieval: Developed a responsive Movie Info Application using HTML, CSS, and JavaScript that allows users to search for information about movies.
-Utilized the TMDB API to fetch and display movie details, including titles, release dates, posters, and overviews.
-The application provides a seamless user experience by loading additional results as the user scrolls, offering a comprehensive database of movies.
+The Movie Info Application is a web-based platform that allows users to search for detailed information about movies.
+It integrates with the TMDB (The Movie Database) API to fetch and display movie details, including titles, release dates, posters, overviews, and trailers.
+The application offers a user-friendly interface with responsive design and the ability to load additional results as the user scrolls.

-2.Enhanced User Experience: Implemented a feature to enhance the user experience by allowing users to watch movie trailers.
-Incorporated JavaScript to dynamically retrieve and open the YouTube trailer link for each movie when the "See Trailer" button is clicked.
-This feature offers users a convenient way to preview movies of interest, making the application more engaging and interactive.

-3.Technical Skills Demonstrated: Demonstrated proficiency in web development technologies, including API integration, asynchronous data fetching, event handling, and responsive design.
-The project showcases strong problem-solving skills, attention to detail, and the ability to create an intuitive and visually appealing interface for users.
-It serves as a testament to practical JavaScript programming and front-end development expertise.
+## Installation
+To run this project locally, follow these steps:

+1. Clone the repository to your local machine:

+2. Navigate to the project directory: cd movie-info-app

+3. Open the project in your code editor.

+4. Create a config.js file in the root directory and add your TMDB API key as follows: javascript const apiKey = "YOUR_TMDB_API_KEY";
+export default apiKey;

+Open the project in a web browser by running a local server.
+You can use tools like Live Server for VS Code or any other development server of your choice.
+Skills Used
+This project demonstrates the use of the following skills and technologies:

+HTML
+CSS
+JavaScript
+Asynchronous data fetching
+Responsive web design
+API integration (TMDB API)

+License and Copyright
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+© udayakumar21